Sound velocity peak and conformality in isospin QCD: Equations of state

-In the following we compare our results with the lattice data in Ref.\cite{Brandt:2022hwy}.
-The setup of the lattice is $\Nf =2+1$ flavors of rooted staggered quarks with the quark masses at the physical point.
-The pion decays constant is $f_\pi \simeq 92$-96 MeV for the lattice spacing explored (the definition of $f_\pi$ differs by a factor $\sqrt{2}$ from ours).
+In the following we compare our results with the lattice data in Refs.~\cite{Brandt:2022hwy} and \cite{Abbott:2023coj}.
+The setup of the former is $\Nf =2+1$ flavors of rooted staggered quarks with the quark masses at the physical point.
+The pion decay constant is $f_\pi \simeq 92$-96 MeV for the lattice spacing explored (the definition of $f_\pi$ differs by a factor $\sqrt{2}$ from ours and we have corrected it).
 It should be noted that their results at $T=0$ are obtained by correcting the data at small but finite $T$ using the ChEFT.
+Beyond $\mu_I \gtrsim m_\pi$ or $n_I \gtrsim 0.5 n_0$ the lattice data is not available in Ref.~\cite{Brandt:2022hwy}.
+Meanwhile, the lattice data in Ref.~\cite{Abbott:2023coj} using $m_\pi \simeq 170$ MeV and a different formalism is more suitable to explore high density region up to $ \mu_I \sim 7.5 m_\pi \simeq 1.3$ GeV (our definition of $\mu_I$ is a half of that in Ref.~\cite{Abbott:2023coj}, taken into account in our figures).

+Figure \ref{fig:n_vs_mu} shows the isospin density $n_I$ as a function of the isospin chemical potential $\mu_I$, for the global (upper panel) and low density (lower panel) behaviors.
+We use $(m_\sigma, f_\pi) = (600, 90)$ MeV and consider $m_\pi =140$ and $170$ MeV for comparison with the lattice data of Refs.~\cite{Brandt:2022hwy} and \cite{Abbott:2023coj}.
+The upper panel in Fig.~\ref{fig:n_vs_mu} is specialized for the examination of global features to high density.
+As expected from the qualitative difference in the behavior of condensates, the tree and one-loop results become very different toward high density.
+In purely hadronic descriptions, we found $P \sim \lambda \Delta_{\rm tree}^4 \sim \lambda \mu_I^4$ whose asymptotic behavior is controlled by the hadronic coupling $\lambda$, the strength of ``hard core repulsion'' between mesons.
+This scaling behaviors are changed by quark loops, with which the scaling $P \sim c \mu_I^4$ is controlled by the phase space factor for quarks, rather than parameters for hadronic interactions.

+In the lower panel of Fig.~\ref{fig:n_vs_mu}, we make more detailed comparison at low density.
+We note that the ChEFT results of Ref.~\cite{Adhikari:2019zaj} including chiral loop corrections agree well with the lattice results of Ref.~\cite{Brandt:2022hwy} (see Fig.2 in Ref.~\cite{Adhikari:2019zaj} for various comparisons), while our model results slightly underestimate $n_I$ for a larger $\mu_I$.
+We note that the chiral loops in the ChEFT and quark-loops cover different types of quantum fluctuations.
+In Fig.~\ref{fig:p_vs_mu}, we also show the relation between $P$ and $\mu_I$ for the low density and global behaviors.

+Shown in Fig.~\ref{fig:p_vs_e} is the pressure as a function of energy density.
+For the density range to $\sim 10n_0$, the pressure with quark loops is larger than that that in the tree level by 10-20\%.
+This means that the quark substructure effects enhance the pressure from the purely hadronic one.
+On the other hand, toward high density the difference in $P$ vs $\varepsilon$ becomes much smaller than in $n_I$ vs $\mu_I$.
+Such degeneracy is reached when $P$ enters the $\mu_I^4$ scaling regime; for whatever coefficients of the $\mu_I^4$ term, $P\simeq \varepsilon/3$ is achieved when $\mu_I^4$ terms dominate.